 Throughout its history, Ocho Rios has had more than its fair share of excitement.
 From pirates such as Henry Morgan to more modern legends like the great Bob Marley, dozens of famous individuals have left their legacies in the area – legacies that you can visit today.
 Only a quick drive away from Ocho Rios, Nine Mile village is famous as the birthplace of Bob Marley.
 Tours here will take you through town to see museums and other sites from the reggae wailer’s life, as well as his mausoleum.

 Another famous birthplace awaits you closer to town: GoldenEye.
 The one-time home and writing retreat of James Bond creator Ian Fleming, GoldenEye now serves as a resort and hotel.
-The hotel has expanded upon the original grounds significantly, though you do have the opportunity to stay in Fleming’s actual residence, should you be willing to shell out the cash.
+While the hotel has expanded upon the original grounds significantly, you do have the opportunity to stay in Fleming’s actual residence, should you be willing to shell out the extra cash.
 Nearby stands Firefly, the Jamaican retreat of Fleming’s friend and playwright Sir Noel Coward.
 This residence stands today as a museum that offers both fascinating history and stellar views of the island coastline.

 Header photo by neufal54 on Pixabay